jorobledo/mantid/docs/source/interfaces/QENS/Inelastic Data Analysis.rst

 reduced files (*_red.nxs*) and workspaces (*_red*) created using the Indirect Data Reduction interface or using :math:`S(Q, \omega)` files (*_sqw.nxs*) and workspaces (*_sqw*) created using either the Indirect Data Reduction interface or taken from a bespoke algorithm or auto reduction.
+Any file can be used by disabling the suffix filter through the :ref:`settings <interface-indirect-settings>`.

 Four of the available tabs are QENS fitting interfaces and share common features and layout.
 These tabs are documented in :ref:`QENS Fitting <QENS-fitting-ref>`.